tboge/hello-world/README.md

 Well this is change #2 edits.
 Still not quite sure how this works.
 Pull Request allows for someone to review your edits and pull into their branch.
 Once pull request is approved it is merged into master.
 You have to commit first and then pull request

 Still not sure about this.
 But this is another change in a branch I created.
 Lets commit this and pull and merge.
+A little more.